History of Minkah Fitzpatrick in Timeline

 Minkah Fitzpatrick

-Minkah Fitzpatrick Jr. is an American professional football safety currently playing for the Pittsburgh Steelers in the NFL.
-He previously played for the Miami Dolphins, who drafted him in the first round of the 2018 NFL Draft.
-Prior to his NFL career, Fitzpatrick played college football at the University of Alabama for the Crimson Tide.
+Minkah Fitzpatrick Jr. is an American professional football safety who currently plays for the Pittsburgh Steelers in the NFL.
+Previously, he played for the Miami Dolphins, who drafted him in the first round of the 2018 NFL Draft.
+Before his NFL career, Fitzpatrick played college football at the University of Alabama.

 On November 17, 1996, Minkah Annane Fitzpatrick Jr. was born.
 He is an American professional football safety.